Poseidon (film): Production

+In February 2004, it was reported that Wolfgang Petersen and producer Mike Fleiss were teaming up for a new adaptation of Paul Gallico's The Poseidon Adventure which had previously been adapted in 1972 for Warner Bros.
+Pictures.
+The film came about due to both Fleiss and Petersen being interested in a remake of The Poseidon Adventure with Fleiss being a fan of the original film and Petersen feeling with the advancements in computer-generated imagery and the success of his own The Perfect Storm that the time was right for a remake.
+At the time of the announcement, it was reported that Petersen only intended to serve as a producer on the film.
+As part of the agreement to get development of the film started, Fleiss had to promise original producer Irwin Allen's family he would not direct the film after they initially expressed reservations due to Fleiss directing Drunken Jackasses: The Quest.
+In February 2005, it was reported that production on The Poseidon Adventure would begin that year for a May 5, 2006 release date with Petersen directing.
+In June of that year, it was reported that the screenplay had been written by Mark Protosevich and Akiva Goldsman, and Kurt Russell, Richard Dreyfuss, and Emmy Rossum had been cast in the film.
+Warner Bros. executive, Alan F. Horn, helped push the film forward through development as he thought the combination of impressive effects and Petersen's direction would lead to similar success experienced by 20th Century Fox when they released The Day After Tomorrow, but according to various insiders, the script had problems that led to it going through multiple rewrites and proved challenging in signing major names to the cast.

 Production on the film began in July 2005.

 Sets

 As with the 1972 The Poseidon Adventure film, which based many of its sets on rooms aboard the RMS Queen Mary, the film's set designers drew inspiration for some of the spaces and the exterior aboard the fictional "Poseidon" from rooms aboard RMS Queen Mary 2, most notably in Poseidons ballroom, which is partly modeled from the dining room on Queen Mary 2.

 On the soundstage at Warner Bros.
 Studios, Burbank in California, two sets for each main room were built, one right-side-up and the other upside down.
 The upside-down ballroom was built on top of a large water tank in the soundstage so it could be flooded and drained in a matter of hours.
 The interior and exterior shots of the ship rolling were constructed with computer-generated imagery.